+Policy: Related Policies: Section #:

+Street Gang Investigations 500 Investigations

+g 333 g 33 Policy #: 505

+Effective: 6/2020

-Policy: Street Gang Investigations Related Policies: Section #: 500 Investigations Policy #: 505 Effective: 6/2020 Page 1 of 2 This policy is for internal use only and does not enlarge an employee's civil liability in any way.
+Page 1 of 2

+This policy is for internal use only and does not enlarge an employee's civil liability in any way.
 The policy should not be construed as creating a higher duty of care, in an evidentiary sense, with respect to third party civil claims against employees.
 A violation of this policy, if proven, can be used as basis of a complaint by this department for nonjudicial administrative action in accordance with the laws governing employee discipline.

-Policy Owner: USD Reference: SDCL 22-10A; 22-10A-1 to ss-10A -3 Sensitivity Level: ⊠ Public ☐ Law Enforcement E yes Only
+Policy Owner: USD

+Reference: SDCL 22-10A; 22-10A-1 to ss-10A- -3

+Sensitivity Level: ⊠ Public ☐ Law Enforcement E yes Only